-3.2.4.1 Life cycle security (AE1)
+2.4.1.
+Life cycle security (AE1)

 The TOE is expected in the first place to enforce the security objectives as described in sect.
-3.2.6 within the operational use phase.
+2.6 within the operational use phase.
 In order to have the TOE's security objectives effectively fulfilled in operational use, the security of earlier life cycle stages must be relied upon.
 The following assumption AE1 about the life cycle of the ICC are made:

-- (AE1.1) The security of procedures in (i) the manufacturing phase, (ii) the initialisation phase (including completion) and (iii) the personalisation phase of the ICC life cycle is assured. - (AE1.2) The personalisation facility and certification authority keep the confidentiality of authentication information of the cardholder5.
+- (AE1.1) The security of procedures in (i) the manufacturing phase, (ii) the initialisation phase (including completion) and (iii) the personalisation phase of the ICC life cycle is assured. - (AE1.2) The personalisation facility and certification authority keep the confidentiality of authentication information of the cardholder4.

-The description the procedures of the TOE for the secure initialisation and personalisation of the ICC is given in [CLC].
+The description of the procedures for the secure initialisation and personalisation (card life cycle) for this TOE will be given in a separate document.

-3.2.4.2 Integrity and quality of key material (AE2)
+2.4.2.
+Integrity and quality of key material (AE2)